Radiolaria 'Saturnalis' Pendant

 The Radiolaria Saturnalis pendant is 2.5 cm (1 inch) in diameter.

-The pendant is 3D printed in solid bronze, 14K gold plated brass, or sterling silver, finished with a 45 cm/18 inch long rose gold plated silver, gold plated silver chain, or silver chain to match*, and is ready for gift giving with a gift box, polishing cloth, and care instructions.
+The pendant is 3D printed in 14K gold plated brass or sterling silver, finished with a 45 cm/18 inch long gold plated silver chain or silver chain to match*, and is ready for gift giving with a gift box, polishing cloth, and care instructions.

 *While a 45 cm/18 inch fits most, other chain lengths are available.
 At checkout, write a note indicating your preference.